An Allgravity as a Grand Unification of Forces

-but also must recognize that gravitation come forwards in nature as a grand unification.
-Herewith the gravitational $(G)$ mass and charge of a neutrino are strictly grand united $(GU)$ mass and charge equal respectively to its all the mass and charge which include the electric $(E),$ weak $(W)$ and the strong $(S)$ parts.
+but also must recognize that gravitation comes forward in nature as a unification.
+The gravitational $(G)$ mass and charge of a neutrino are hereby the naturally united $(GU)$ mass and charge equal to all its mass and charge, each of which consists of electric, weak, and strong parts and the range of other innate parts.

-For our further purposes, it is desirable to present the Newton and Coulomb forces explained by the corresponding masses and charges of the interacting objects in general form by the following manner:
+For our purposes, it is desirable to first present the Newton and Coulomb forces explained by the corresponding masses and charges of each pair of interacting objects in a general $(K=E,$ $W,$ $S,...)$ form in the following manner: